nikdon/ranola/README.md

 # ranola [![Build Status](https://travis-ci.org/nikdon/ranola.svg?branch=master)](https://travis-ci.org/nikdon/ranola)

 **ranola** is a library for low-rank matrix approximations by randomized algorithms (Randomized Numerical Linear Algebra aka RandNLA).
 Compared with standard deterministic algorithms, the randomized methods are often faster and produce accurate results.
+Empirical results show that a corresponding implementation can be faster than LAPACK on dense matrices.

 **ranola** is built on top of [**scala breeze**][2] and utilizes big part of its resources. **ranola** supports both dense (```DenseMatrix[V] <: Matrix[V]```) and sparse types (```CSCMatrix[V] <: Matrix[V]```) of matrices that are represented in [**scala breeze**][2].